andrew-arkhipov/Grade-Analytics/README.md

 ```

 ### File Structure
-`Reports` holds all grade reports.
-The target directory is hardcoded in `utils.py`.
+The target directory is hardcoded in `utils.py`, which currently creates a `Records` folder in the current working directory.
+Change the `SOURCE_DIR` and `TARGET_DIR` variables in `utils.py` to change where downloaded files go.

 `utils.py` holds utilities to help with scraping.